MattGhub/MTomitzLab5.github.io/_pages/about.md

 The king was hailed as a hero, and the people of Lorem Ipsum celebrated with feasts and merrymaking.
 The king knew that he could not have achieved victory without the bravery and sacrifice of his knights, and he honored them with medals and rewards.

 The kingdom of Lorem Ipsum continued to prosper under the wise and just rule of the king, and the memory of the dragon's defeat became a legend that was passed down from generation to generation.
 And so, the people of Lorem Ipsum lived in peace and prosperity, and the king was remembered as a true hero.

+(Note:  Chatgpt absolutely sucks as a storyteller.
+I'm embarassed by this output.)